vmware-archive/pcf-pipelines/README.md

 ### Downloading PCF Pipelines

 **Please use the [Pivotal Network release](https://network.pivotal.io/products/pcf-automation/) of `pcf-pipelines` for stability.
-Tracking master is considered unstable, and is likely to result in breaking the pipelines that consume it.
-If you are an internal Pivotal person (or partner), please contact the pcf-norm team to gain access to this release.**
+This link will result in 404 if you do not have access, to get access contact your Pivotal Support/Sales team.
+Tracking master is considered unstable, and is likely to result in breaking the pipelines that consume it.**

 If you do not have access to the Pivotal Network release, and you are using the GitHub release, for stability, please ensure you are tagging the pipeline.yml: